oxigensalud/odoo-addons/oxigen_maintenance/README.rst

 Oxigen Maintenance
 ==================

-* This module changes Maintenance Request's name and makes possible to link Maintenance Equipments with Locations.
+* This module changes Maintenance Request's name
+* Link Maintenance Equipments with Locations.
+* New employee field in maintenance plan

 Credits
 =======